A combined first and second order variational approach for image reconstruction: Introduction

-see also \cite{Whittaker,Tikhonov}.
-For $T=Id$ this procedure is equivalent to Gaussian filtering of the given image $u_{0}$, where the variance of the Gaussian kernel is related to the choice of $\alpha$.
+see also \cite{Tikhonov,Whittaker}.
+For $T=Id$, the gradient flow of the corresponding Euler-Lagrange equation of \eqref{gaussfilt} reads $u_{t}=\alpha\Delta u -u +u_{0}$.
 The result of such a regularisation technique is a linearly, i.e., isotropically, smoothed image $u$, for which the smoothing strength does not depend on $u_{0}$.
 Hence, while eliminating the disruptive noise in the given data $u_{0}$ also prominent structures like edges in the reconstructed image are blurred.
-This observation gave way to a new class of non-smooth norm regularisers, which aim to eliminate noise and smooth the image in homogeneous areas in the image, while preserving the relevant structures such as object boundaries and edges.
+This observation gave way to a new class of non-smooth norm regularisers, which aim to eliminate noise and smooth the image in homogeneous areas, while preserving the relevant structures such as object boundaries and edges.
 More precisely, instead of \eqref{gaussfilt} one considers the following functional over the space $W^{1,1}(\Omega)$: